OMGDuke/fruit-machine/README.md

-# fruit-machine
+# Fruit-machine
-Fruit Machine Tech Test
+Fruit Machine Tech Test written in Javascript and tested with Jasmine.